Become a vape recycler

 E-cigarettes contain batteries, specifically lithium batteries.
 The advantage of lithium is that it is extremely light and stores a lot of energy, which can be quickly released.
 It is therefore also used in smartphone, laptop and electric car batteries.
 Other valuable raw materials include cobalt, nickel, copper and aluminium, which all need to be put back into circulation.

-Where can I hand in my empty e-cigarettes?
+Where can I dispose of my empty e-cigarettes?

 E-cigarettes can be returned throughout Switzerland free of charge at any sales outlet that includes e-cigarettes in its product range.
 Alternatively, they can be taken to the nearest SENS collection point.